niharrp9/niharrp9/README.md

 I have an **M.S. in Applied Data Science from the University of Chicago** and a **B.Tech. in Mechanical Engineering from NIT Rourkela**.

-Outside work, I enjoy cooking, chess, lifting, and geography. 🌍
+Outside work, I enjoy cooking, chess, lifting, pickleball, and geography. 🌍